 So, what does it mean to rise above, and what exactly did I choose?
 I chose to be there for my friend who’s struggling with drug addiction; I chose to be there for her mom; I chose to be there for my family, even the ones who’ve allowed life to make them bitter and hostile; and I chose to be there for my friend, who was close with the one who passed away; that is what it means for me to rise above.

 Viktor taught me that suffering was inevitable, but that character was special.
-A Christian philosopher once noted that the only things that we could take with us upon death are our deeds.
+A Christian philosopher once noted that the only possessions we could take with us upon death are our deeds; that’s true symbolically if not literally, for they afford us the gift of immortality through their everlasting essence.
 Therefore, in the end, the only thing that really matters is how we live and what we do, and how we respond to a world that often doesn’t care.
 But, as cliche as it is, I have no right to demand goodness of anyone until I manifest it myself first.
 And that goodness, according to Frankl, will remain sealed in the great history of our expanding universe, with nothing, and no one, being able to ever remove it — our deeds, unlike our corporeal selves, will last forever.